AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-10-dont-use-a-fixed-line-height.md

 }
 ```

 System font stacks are a popular option among sites that want to avoid the network load of serving vendor fonts.
 But while this is lightweight, it's also unpredictable—because now, you're no longer working with a single reference font.
-This means that you'll be selecting your line heights and font sizes relative to the system font on whatever operating system you use for design work, which can bias the results in favor of one OS.
-So while your chosen line heights and font sizes may look good on one operating system, they may look different on another system.
+Thus, you'll be selecting your line heights and font sizes relative to the system font on whatever operating system you use for design work, which can bias the results in favor of one OS.

+So while your chosen line heights and font sizes may look good on one OS, they may look different on another.
 This can create accessibility issues because choosing the wrong line height or font size for your copy can harm readability.
 In some cases, if your line height is *too tight*, Lighthouse may complain that clickable elements (like inline links) are too close to each other.

+If you really want to take the system font route, I recommend picking a font that exists on most operating systems, like Georgia (serif) or Verdana (sans-serif).
+That way, you still have a single reference font against which you can design your site, and you have more of an assurance that your UI will look consistent from one OS to another.

 ## Solution: Create a Type Scale